Tanishq-vats/tafl-project/README.md

 ### Historical Background

 Alan Turing introduced this concept in his landmark paper:
-> *"On Computable Numbers, with an Application to the Entscheidungsproblem"* (1936)

-In this paper, Turing addressed a fundamental question posed by mathematician David Hilbert — whether every mathematical problem can be solved algorithmically.
+In this paper, Turing addressed a fundamental question posed by mathematician David Hilbert whether every mathematical problem can be solved algorithmically.
 Turing proved that some problems are **undecidable**, meaning no algorithm can ever solve them.
 The Turing Machine was his tool for formalizing what it means for a problem to be "computable."

 ---